 // it is compile time AND a const reference constexpr auto const & compiletime_singleton = computer::monitor_singleton_instance ; // check monitor is not missing assert( compiletime_singleton.invalid_id != compiletime_singleton.id() ); |

-Fully functional and working code is on a Godbolt.
+Fully functional and working code of compile time Singleton is ready for you, on a Godbolt.

 How would one solve the above conundrum using modern C?
-Let us push you into the deep end of the pools:
+Let us push you into the deep end of the pool:

 Here is the mandatory Godbolt.